 He has published four novels.
 "Amen Corner," about a serial killer on the loose at The Masters, was published in 2007 by Poisoned Pen Press, and is the first in a series of sports-related thrillers featuring ex-Minneapolis police detective Sam Skarda.
 The second, "Green Monster," was published by Poisoned Pen in 2008 and features an extortion plot involving the Boston Red Sox.
 His third Sam Skarda novel, "Frozen Tundra," concerns a potential ownership takeover of the Green Bay Packers, and was published in 2010 by North Star Press.

 His fourth novel, "Rather See You Dead," is a stand-alone rock 'n' roll thriller based on a possible meeting between Elvis Presley and John Lennon in 1960, and was published as an e-book in September 2011.

 Rick Shefchik lives in Stillwater, Minnesota, with his wife, Barbara.
-They have two children -- Claire, who is a freelance writer and editor living in the Twin Cities, and David, who is a computer scientist living in Portland, OR.
+They have two children -- Claire, a journalist living in the British Virgin Islands, and David, a computer scientist living in Portland, OR.
 His primary hobbies are golf and playing the guitar, at which he's equally adequate, but some distance from accomplished.